david-wang-0/PDDL_Validator/notes.md

 - Total cost can never decrease
-- What does a PDDL plan look like?
+- By 11.07.: Parse a PDDL domain and problem
--
--